envisioning/vocab/vocab/active-externalism.md

 ---
 category: BIO, CORE
+generality:
+- 0.725
+- 0.71
+- 0.7
+- 0.69
+- 0.675
+- 0.66
+- 0.645
 slug: active-externalism
 summary: Theory that cognitive processes can extend beyond the human mind to include external devices or environments as integral components of thinking.
 title: Active Externalism
 ---